 - Community – connecting schools to the people, businesses and resources around them

-- MIE was founded in 1997.
-For the first 10 years, we joined with superintendents and the business community to advocate for higher standards in Massachusetts, and we connected policymakers with practitioners to help build what became a national model of effective standards-based reform.
+- Mass Insight Education & Research was founded in 1997 to advocate for higher standards for education in Massachusetts.
+We connected policymakers with practitioners to help build a national model of effective standards-based reform.

-- In 2007, MIE received a five-year, $13 million grant from the National Math and Science Initiative, primarily funded by Exxon Mobil, to lead a partnership between the Commonwealth of Massachusetts, school districts and private funders to address the challenge of math and science education in the U.S. This work continues today as our Advanced Academic Success program.
+- Mass Insight received a five-year, $13 million grant from the National Math and Science Initiative in 2007, primarily funded by Exxon Mobil, to lead a partnership between the Commonwealth of Massachusetts, school districts, and private funders to address the challenge of math and science education in the U.S. This work continues today as our Advanced Academic Success program.

 - Today, Mass Insight works with schools, districts, and state education agencies across the country to drive gains in student achievement through our College Success, School Turnaround, and State Policy & Networks initiatives.